-If parents find it necessary for students to miss school due to an unexcused out of town trip (limit 5 days per year), absences must be approved by the administration.
+If a parent or guardian finds it necessary for students to miss school due to an unexcused out of town trip (limit 5 days per year), absences must be approved by the administration.
 If the absence is approved, it will be classified as unexcused, but students will be allowed to make up missed work.
 Please note that prearranged absences count under the more than ten (10) day unexcused absence limit and withholding of credit policy.
 Senior students are allowed three (3) days for college visitation (see College Visit Absences policy below).